jorgeancal/wg-users/README.md

 # It's in going development

-## At the moment I've got the creation of users in wireguard
+ At the moment I've got the creation of users in wireguard.

+ # Usage example

 ```
 $ wg-users help